Carolyn-45/ATM-Transactions/README.md

 Join me in harnessing the power of data to revolutionize ATM efficiency and convenience.

 #### **_Target Audience_**
-This project is tailored to those seeking data-driven insights to enhance user experiences, streamline operations, and strategically allocate resources for improved efficiency.
+This project is tailored for those seeking data-driven insights to enhance ATM user experiences, streamline operations, and strategically allocate resources for improved efficiency.
 This includes;
 + **Branch Managers**: Responsible for optimizing ATM services at specific locations.
 + **Data Analysts in Finance**: Utilizing transaction data to derive actionable insights.